balls2stiff/landingballspage/README.md

 > even at the expense of another's humor.

 #### Update: Enter your email into the balls2stiff mailing list for a chance to legitmately win a $50 iTunes or Amazon giftcard.
 Winners will be allowed to choose one of the other.
 What do you think we are... savages?

+#### Sidenote, everything is viewable in this repo.
+If anyone would like to know how our team put this together.